RandomForestModel

 # j-th train example.

 Different models are free to implement different distances with different definitions.
-For this reasons, unless indicated by the model, distances from different models cannot be compared.
+For this reason, unless indicated by the model, distances from different models cannot be compared.

 The distance is not guaranteed to satisfy the triangular inequality property of metric distances.